MartinH13/hadsagono/README.md

 sudo systemctl enable docker
 ```

 9. It is recommended that you run your web application behind a reverse proxy (like [nginx](https://nginx.org)) so you can protect the application through TLS/SSL and have more control over the web server.
-An example _nginx_ domain config (to be placed in _/etc/nginx/conf.d/domains/_) for an application running over the port _3456_ at an IP _[MACHINE_IP]_ and with a hostname _[DOMAIN]_
+An example _nginx_ domain config (to be placed in _/etc/nginx/conf.d/domains/_) for an application running over the port _3456_ at an IP _[MACHINE_IP]_ and with a hostname _[DOMAIN]_ could be
 ```
 server {
         listen      [MACHINE_IP]:443 ssl;